SwiftDocOrg/CommonMark/README.md

 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

-[uhdr]: https://www.un.org/en/universal-declaration-human-rights/ "View full version"
+[udhr]: https://www.un.org/en/universal-declaration-human-rights/ "View full version"
 """#

 let document = try Document(markdown)